JigarSolanki008/Siddhi-Vinayak-Tech-Innovation/README.md

 # Jay Bhavani Infotech

-Welcome to Jay Bhavani Infotech's GitHub repository!
+Welcome to Jay Bhavani Infotech!
 We are a leading provider of IT solutions, offering a wide range of services to meet your business needs.

 ## Services
+- **AI/ML:** Implementing advanced algorithms and models for data insights and task automation.
 - **Web Development:** Crafting responsive and user-friendly websites and web applications.
-- **AI/ML:** Implementing advanced algorithms and models for data insights and task automation.
 - **Mobile App Development:** Creating native and cross-platform mobile applications.
 - **UX/UI Design:** Designing intuitive interfaces for enhanced user experiences.
 - **Digital Marketing:** Enhancing online visibility, driving traffic, and increasing conversions.